BrandenEK/BlasII.Randomizer/docs/README.md

 ### Recommended Mods
 - [Rando Map](https://github.com/BrandenEK/BlasII.Randomizer.MapTracker) - Adds location info to the map screen
 - [Save and Quit](https://github.com/BrandenEK/BlasII.SaveAndQuit) - Prevents potential softlocks
-- [Quality of Life](https://github.com/BrandenEK/BlasII.QualityOfLife) - Can be used to skip cutscenes, among other uses
 - [Glitch Reviver](https://github.com/BrandenEK/BlasII.GlitchReviver) - Reintoduces glitches that may be required in logic

 ---